Adventure - Discover - Learn

 Participants will also learn about the native animals and environment unique to the island to better understand what they are shooting.
 All workshop facilitators are island locals and professional photographers who have an intimate understanding of the environment, seasonal fluctuations, animals and conditions on the island.

 The workshop lasts between 3-4 hours and participants need a moderate level of fitness.
-We will be doing a 7k hike.

 Meeting Point and Workshop Location